 and -resistant isolates)

 Staphylococcus aureus (methicillin-susceptible isolates only)

 The following in vitro data are available, but their clinical significance is unknown.
-Ceftaroline exhibits in vitro MICs of 1 mcg/mL or less against most ( ≥ 90%) isolates of the following bacteria; however, the safety and effectiveness of Teflaro in treating clinical infections due to these bacteria have not been established in adequate and well-controlled clinical trials.
+At least 90 percent of the following bacteria exhibit an in vitro minimum inhibitory concentration (MIC) less than or equal to the susceptible breakpoint for ceftaroline against isolates of similar genus or organism group.
+However, the efficacy of ceftaroline in treating clinical infections due to these bacteria has not been established in adequate and well-controlled clinical trials.

 Susceptibility Test Methods

 When available, the clinical microbiology laboratory should provide the results of in vitro susceptibility test results for antimicrobial drugs used in local hospitals and practice areas to the physician as periodic reports that describe the susceptibility profile of nosocomial and community-acquired pathogens.
 These reports should aid the physician in selecting an antibacterial drug product for treatment.